GashinRS/kvasir-server-fork/Writerside/topics/Access-Control.md

   the AS, we can update the implementation to only register the Resource when it is not known to the AS.
 - At the moment, there is no reliable way to extract the user identity from the JWT token issued by the AS.
-This means that features that rely on knowing the user identity (e.g. removing data produced by a specific user) will not work when using the A4DS Policy Agent. _The implementation tries to extract the `sub` claim from the token, but as this is not set by the KNoWS implementation, it will fallback to the token identifier (jti)._
+This means that features that rely on knowing the user identity (e.g. removing data produced by a specific user) will not work when using the A4DS Policy Agent.
+By default, the implementation tries to extract the `sub` claim from the token, but this is not set by the KNoWS implementation.
+However, Kvasir allows [configuring custom principal extractors](Configuration-Reference.md#pod-configuration) to work around this issue.
 - A JWKS keyset (hosted at `/.well-known/uma2-configuration`) is exposed by Kvasir, but the keypair is generated on each startup.
 This means that any tokens issued by Kvasir will be invalid after a restart.
 A proper key management solution should be implemented to solve this.